sujithjay/sujithjay.github.io/now.md

 I am working on the following:
 - I am pushing myself to read more books with a philosophy bent.
 Started with ["An Enquiry Concerning Human Understanding"](https://www.goodreads.com/book/show/130119.An_Enquiry_Concerning_Human_Understanding) by David Hume.
 Onto ["Gödel, Escher, Bach: An Eternal Golden Braid"](https://www.goodreads.com/book/show/24113.G_del_Escher_Bach) by Douglas R. Hofstadter.

 - Write longer essays which go beyond the obvious & said.
-I was inspired into this after reading ["All Art is Propaganda"](https://www.goodreads.com/book/show/3339527-all-art-is-propaganda) by George Orwell, but I would desist from talking politics like Orwell.
+I was inspired into this after reading ["All Art is Propaganda"](https://www.goodreads.com/book/show/3339527-all-art-is-propaganda) by George Orwell, but I would desist from talking politics unlike Orwell.

 - I will be on a podcast episode of [Software Engineering Daily](https://softwareengineeringdaily.com/) later in the month, talking about the Data Infrastructure at Nubank.